east-sussex-county-council/Escc.Services/README.md

 Escc.Services
 =============

-A service locator and basic implementations of common services used by applications, such as email.
+A service container and basic implementations of common services used by applications, such as email.

 A [NuBuild](https://github.com/bspell1/NuBuild) project is used to create the NuGet package.